View Woody Baker's Obituary on indystar.com and share memories

 Woody was preceded in death by his grandson Zacary Burton.

-He is survived by his loving wife Sondra Baker; children: Jennifer Burton (Chris) and Randy Baker (Cricket); grandchildren: Nic Burton (Lauren), Mollie Baker, Christopher Burton (Erin Hayes), Trever Ellis, and Jazmin Ellis; great-grandchildren Lilly Burton and Emmett Higdon; and siblings Marge Mikels (Ken), Larry Baker (Rita), and Kenny Baker (Susan), sister-in-law Nancy Zinger (Tony).
+He is survived by his loving wife Sondra Baker; children: Jennifer Burton (Chris) and Randy Baker (Cricket); grandchildren: Nic Burton (Lauren), Mollie Baker (Will Vieth), Christopher Burton (Erin Hayes), Trever Ellis, and Jazmin Ellis; great-grandchildren Lilly Burton and Emmett Higdon; and siblings Marge Mikels (Ken), Larry Baker (Rita), and Kenny Baker (Susan), sister-in-law Nancy Zinger (Tony).

 Visitation will be held Wednesday, November 6 from 5 to 8 PM at Flanner Buchanan - Washington Park East, 10722 E. Washington St. Funeral Services will be held Thursday, November 7 at 11 AM at the funeral home with visitation 10 AM until the start of service.